MrAsynchronous/ExampleCode/README.md

 By far one of the most useful packages created so far during my current employment at Supersocial.
 The UtilityPanel allows developers to write a small amount of code that can be executed from a client side GUI that's auto generated with Fusion at runtime.
 Developers can create categories and actions in those categories.
 The actions can have arguments with different types such as `string`, `boolean`, `Player`, `Vector3` and `Enum`.
 The intuitive GUI lets the developer quickly and efficiently run debug functions to test their code.
 An example of this can be found in the README inside the UtilityPanel directory.

+## SchedulerService

+Created a solution for the issue of multiple services needing to execute certain tasks on a frequent basis.
+Rather than create many different `RunService` connections or while loops, the Scheduler could create one connection and execute each task like a cron job.
+The Scheduler is simple and easy to use with no extra functionality bloat.

 ## PromoCodeService

 The server component of the PromoCode package.
 The goal of this package was to write a single, bulletproof promotional code (Twitter code) package that all games at Supersocial could use.
 This was to not only remove the need for the game teams` to reinvent the wheel, but to give identical and consistent behavior between the games.
 This package was also paired with the creation of a PromoCodeManager plugin, imaged below.
 This plugin allowed developers and people with little technical knowledge to create and edit promotional codes.